spaceandtimelabs/sxt-node-docs/README.md

 Please **also add any Discord handles that you want to join the testnet validator Discord channel.** Please also make sure that these Discord handles are already joining the SXT Discord server.

 ## III.
 Validator Setup Using Azure AKS

+If you choose to use Docker instead of AKS, go to [IV.
+Validator Setup Using Docker](#iv-validator-setup-using-docker)

 ### 3.1.
 Azure AKS Setup Requirements
 There are a few considerations when using Azure AKS to host SXT Testnet validator: